 So what exactly can these keyboards do?
 For starters, they can:

-The thing that makes 'em special is they're powered by Large Language Models (LLMs) like GPT-4, which means they understand language in a much deeper way.
-I've been using one for about six months now, and it's kinda wild how it learns your writing style over time.
-Sometimes it feels like it knows what I wanna say before I do!
+The thing that makes 'em special is they're powered by Large Language Models (LLMs) like GPT-4 Turbo and the newer GPT-4.5 models, which means they understand language in a much deeper way.
+In early 2026, we're seeing keyboards with even more advanced AI that can process context across entire conversations and adapt to your unique communication patterns.
+It's kinda wild how they learn your writing style over time—sometimes they predict what you want to say with eerie accuracy!

 One user told me, "It's like having an editor and writing assistant with me all the time."
 That's pretty spot-on.
 But they ain't perfect—we'll get into the drawbacks later.